j-mnr/gophergo.dev/content/basics/20-defer.md

 	}
 }

-// DeferTempFileRemoveClose shows that with a temp file (and temp directories)
+// TempFileRemoveClose shows that with a temp file (and temp directories)
 // we should clean up after ourselves by removing the file and closing the file
-// descriptor.... **Always remove and close** temp file descriptors. func DeferTempFileRemoveClose() {
+// descriptor.... **Always remove and close** temp file descriptors. func TempFileRemoveClose() {
 	f, err := os.CreateTemp(".", "tempfile")
 	if err != nil {
 		fmt.Println(err)